imageio/imageio/docs/formats/index.rst

 Below you can find an alphabetically sorted list of *all* extensions/file-formats that ImageIO is aware of.
 If an extension is listed here, it is supported.
 If an extension is not listed here, it may still be supported if one of the backends supports the extension/format.
-If you encoutner the latter, please `create a new issue
+If you encounter the latter, please `create a new issue
 <https://github.com/imageio/imageio/issues>`_ so that we can keep below list up
 to date and add support for any missing formats.